About fields

 }

 This lets you select a different key for every field.
 If no context is selected for a dictionary field, the default value will be returned, if one exists.
 If there’s no default value, the field will be undefined.
-You can’t select more than one key per field.
-Facets, ranking rules, and filters are all able to use this value as a regular field type.
+You can’t select more than one key per field. facets, ranking rules, and filters are all able to use this value as a regular field type.